polca/premise/README.md

 How to install this package?
 ----------------------------

+Two options:

+A development version with the latest advancements (but with the risks of unseen bugs), is available on Conda:

+    conda install rmnd-lca

-In a terminal, from Pypi:
+For a more stable and proven version, from Pypi:

     pip install rmnd-lca